Puzzl/Puzzl-iOS-Pod/README.md

 2. **Remove any references to the Scene Delegate in App Delegate**

 You will need to delete your `SceneDelegate.swift` file and remove any references to the Scene Delegate in your `AppDelegate.swift` file.
-You will also need to instantiate just below your AppDelegate class definition:
+You will also need to instantiate as the first line in your AppDelegate class definition:

   ```swift
   var window:UIWindow?